AstraZeneca hopes to settle EU legal dispute in coming weeks - exec | Business

 - Country:

-"We're hopeful in the next few weeks we will have a settlement," he said without giving further details.
+"We're hopeful in the next few weeks we will have a settlement," he said, without giving further details.
+An EU Commission spokesperson was not immediately available for comment.

+Earlier this year Brussels filed two legal challenges against AstraZeneca centered on the shortfall in vaccine deliveries to the 27-nation bloc this year.
+The drugmaker had committed to do its best to deliver 300 million doses by the end of June, but production delays led it to revise this to 100 million vaccines.

+Last month an EU court ruled that AstraZeneca had not met its obligation to make a best reasonable effort to deliver the shots and ordered it to deliver 80 million doses by the end of September, which the company exceeded by the end-June.
+It dismissed the other claims.
+A second proceeding seeks interim relief, documents, and damages.
+A hearing for this matter is due in September.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)